Lim colim versus colim lim. I: Background

-We define the {\it quasi-homology} $qH_n(X)$ of a metrizable space $X$ to be the inverse limit $\invlim_C H_n(N_C)$ of the homology of the nerves $N_C$ of all open covers $C$ of $X$.
-More generally, for a closed $Y\subset X$ we set where $C|_Y$ is the cover of $Y$ by the intersections of the elements of $C$ with $Y$.
+We define the {\it quasi-homology} $qH_n(X)$ of a metrizable space $X$ to be the inverse limit $\invlim_\alpha H_n(P_\alpha)$, where the $P_\alpha$ form an ANR expansion of $X$.
+This does not depend on the choice of the ANR expansion since any two ANR expansions of $X$ are isomorphic in pro-homotopy (see \cite{M00}*{Corollary \ref{book:expansion3}}).
+More generally, for a closed $Y\subset X$ we set where $(P_\alpha,Q_\alpha)$ form an ANR expansion of $(X,Y)$.